MauroNovellas/KeilaRadioPlayer/README.md

-**Keila Radio Player** is a minimalist terminal radio station player, entirely written in Bash, featuring a lightweight TUI, favorites management, and volume control.
+**Keila Radio Player** is a minimalist terminal radio station player, mainly written in Bash, featuring a lightweight TUI, favorites management, and volume control.

 ### Features